ericpre/hyperspy/doc/user_guide/axes.rst

-Alternatively, the "current position" can be changed programmatically by directly accessing the ``indices`` attribute of a signal's :py:class:`~.axes.AxesManager`.
+Alternatively, the "current position" can be changed programmatically by directly accessing the ``indices`` attribute of a signal's :py:class:`~.axes.AxesManager` or the ``index`` attribute of an individual axis.
 This is particularly useful when trying to set a specific location at which to initialize a model's parameters to sensible values before performing a fit over an entire spectrum image.
 The ``indices`` must be provided as a tuple, with the same length as the number of